nocturn9x/ttlcollections/README.md

 #### Methods

-This is the methods documentation for TTLStack in Sphinx format
+This is the methods documentation for TTLQueue in Sphinx format

 ##### `TTLQueue` - `__init__()`